-A promissory note (German Schuldschein) of €300 million taken out at the end of 2017 was disbursed in January 2018.
+taken out at the end of 2017 was disbursed in January 2018.
 Of this total amount, €150 million matures in five years while the remaining €150 million matures in seven years.
 In Q1 2018, WACKER prematurely repaid a total of US\$250 million for loans taken out in 2016.
 WACKER also repaid the first scheduled installment of US\$70 million agreed in its private placement of 2013.
-A promissory note (German Schuld-
+A promissory note (German Schuldschein) of €50 million was refinanced.